 For nurses to gain experience advocating for social issues, they need to seek experiences outside of the workplace.Nurses must do a better job to balance the juxtaposition of the role of an employee who represents an institution and the activist role to speak for important social, environmental, and political causes.
 Silencing of nurses by employers, the hierarchy within organizations, and insufficient interprofessional collaboration is detrimental to individual nurses and the profession.
 This can lead to unsafe working conditions, nurse burnout, moral distress, and ineffective policymaking at local, national, and international levels (Busariet al., 2017; Moss et al., 2016).

 Nursing Education.
 Findings from our review suggest that nurses need to increase their knowledge, skills, and attitudes and turn their service-oriented mindset towards social activism to have a larger voice in important issues related to the future of nursing and healthcare.
 One way to accomplish this is to focus on encouraging nurse educators to include curricular content to empower and nursing students and help them build activism competencies.
-Friere’s framework (1970) (AUTHORS: is this year correct?
-The previous citations and reference list information is 2018.) on overcoming oppression provides a model for educators to reimagine their work.
+Friere’s framework (2018) on overcoming oppression provides a model for educators to reimagine their work.
 More immediately, this would be best done through working to create diverse and inclusive practices, educational content, and research environments that celebrate nuanced dialogue, dissent, and activism.

 Social issues need to be included in classroom and in practice discussions.Social issues need to be included in classroom and in practice discussions.
 In this context difficult racial and socioeconomic conversations can take place to not only address short-term activism but also to think about and build nursing capacity to discuss long-term and systemic activism that is needed beyond the hospital/clinical walls.
 Nurses should be seen as experts with an important perspective and be empowered to speak up about issues.

 Nursing Leadership.
 Leadership was not discussed within the existing literature but plays an integral role in the development of nurses to lead causes and mobilize change.
 In the words of Wharton Management Professor Michael Useem (2019), “At the core, leadership entails mobilizing yourself and others to make a difference in the lives of many” (Wharton, 2019, para.
-XX).
-(We need a paragraph number for this quote.)
+6).
 We have strong examples of nurse activists as leaders throughout nursing history.
 An opportunity exists for members of the nursing profession to create a new generation of leaders who are comfortable integrating activist approaches into their leadership roles.

 Although our review highlighted many aspects of activism within nursing, some limitations warrant mention.
 By limiting to peer-reviewed articles in the English language, the authors may have missed unpublished papers, dissertations, and theses.
 Thus, our findings provide a comprehensive, but somewhat selected perspective of activism.
 Second, there is no standardized definition of activism within the literature, and the term is often discussed or used interchangeably with other concepts such as advocacy, engagement, and social justice.
 In addition, this review focused on the operationalization of activism and not just discussion about the concept of activism, which may have limited our ability to fully explore the literature on the topic.
 Third, there was a noted lack of theoretical or conceptual frameworks to advance the concept of activism in the literature.

-Despite less overt nursing activism than in the past, there are myriad opportunities for nurses...The nursing profession includes close to 5 million members in the US, (AUTHORS: because this is a statistic, we need a current reference to include.
-Thanks!)
+Despite less overt nursing activism than in the past, there are myriad opportunities for nurses...The nursing profession includes close to 5 million members in the US, (National Council of State Boards of Nursing, 2020).
 As such, nurses are strongly positioned to have an impact as activists if members of the profession can work collectively to define activism and determine how to best utilize its strengths to pursue a common agenda to promote public well-being.
 Despite less overt nursing activism than in the past, there are myriad opportunities for nurses to partake in dismantling systemic injustices that permeate American society.
 Nurses have great potential and power to lead change within healthcare; to do so, they need to reframe their identity from exclusive ties to individual patients and health systems to agents of change for better health of our nation and planet.
 As the Nursing Now USA initiative (ANA, n.d.) continues to influence national policy centered on education, practice, and employment, this article has responded to the call for evidence and highlighted tangible recommendations to engage and re-engage nurses, educational institutions, and organizations willing and wanting to be safe spaces for nurse activism, in whatever form it takes shape.